cdoremus/angular2-sandbox/routing/README.md

 This branch is designed to demonstrate routing alternatives in Angular 2.

+### Parent and Child Routes
+The UsersComponent and UserDetailsComponent in the users folder demonstrates navigation with parent and child routes setup in app.routing.ts.
+Clicking on the 'Users' menu link invokes the UserComponent to display a list of users.
+Each user on the list is hyer-linked to the UserDetailsComponent via the user's id property.
+Clicking on the name will display user details in the UserDetailsComponent template.

+The UsersComponent and UserDetailComponent use the UsersService that makes ajax calls using the Angular 2 Http service to a JSON file (public/users.json).
+The returned users are loaded into a data structure defined by the User interface in user.interfaces.ts.
+This file also contains, Address, Location and Company interfaces which are properties of the User interface.

 ### Auxlliary Routes

 The DialogComponent is an example of a component that displays a popup dialog using an auxilliary route.